insin/newforms/docs/forms.rst

   in ``ContactForm``.

-* The text label for each field -- e.g. ``'Subject:'``, ``'Message:'`` and ``'Cc myself:'`` is generated from the field name by converting all underscores to spaces and upper-casing the first letter.
+* The text label for each field -- e.g. ``'Subject:'``, ``'Message:'`` and ``'Cc myself:'`` is generated from the field name by splitting on capital letters and lowercasing first letters, converting all underscores to spaces and upper-casing the first letter.
 Again, note these are merely sensible defaults; you can also specify labels manually.

 * Each text label is surrounded in an HTML ``<label>`` tag, which points to the appropriate form field via its ``id``.
 Its ``id``, in turn, is